prominence-eosc/docs/policies.md

 The default value is `False`.
 tasks in a job will be run irrespective of any failures.
 The default value is `False`.
 * `autoScalingType`: if set to `null` or the explicit string value `none` only existing resources will be considered to run the job and no additional resources will be provisioned.
+* `runSerialTasksOnAllNodes`: by default serial tasks are only run on one node for the case of multi-node jobs.
+Setting this to `True` results in serial tasks being run on all nodes.

 For example:
 ```